andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ## Why to NOT use a relational DB?
 A relational DB has more features than are needed for safely storing cache data.
 These features are critical for non-cache primary data, but add latency.

 What are some examples?
-Postgres uses write ahead logging ([WAL](https://www.postgresql.org/docs/current/wal-intro.html)), offers ACID guarantees, and has concurrency guarantees using multiversion concurrency control ([MVCC](https://www.postgresql.org/docs/current/mvcc.html)), that are all a bit overkill for cache data.
+Postgres uses write-ahead logging ([WAL](https://www.postgresql.org/docs/current/wal-intro.html)), offers ACID guarantees, and has concurrency guarantees using multiversion concurrency control ([MVCC](https://www.postgresql.org/docs/current/mvcc.html)), that are all a bit overkill for cache data.

 This is because cache data can usually be lost entirely and repopulated, which impacts response times until the cache data is repopulated, but doesn't result in permanent data loss.